Characterization and recognition of proper tagged probe interval graphs: Preliminaries

 On the other hand, $K_{1,3}$ with a single nonprobe at the center cannot be a PPIG for otherwise it would be a proper interval graph (as any probe interval graph with a single nonprobe vertex is an interval graph).
 But it is a PTPIG by choosing three disjoint intervals for probe vertices and an interval containing all of them corresponding to the nonprobe vertex.
 As $K_{1,3}$ is an interval graph, it is an example of PIG and PTPIG, but not a PPIG.

-Similarly, $C_4$ with a single nonprobe vertex is a PTPIG with an interval representation $\set{[1,3],[2,5],[4,6]}$ for probes and $[3,4]$ for a nonprobe, but this is not a PIG (for otherwise it would be an interval graph).
+Similarly, $C_4$ with a single nonprobe vertex is a PTPIG with an interval representation $[3,4]$ for the nonprobe and $\set{[1,3],[2,5],[4,6]}$ for probes, but this is not a PIG (for otherwise it would be an interval graph).
 Now consider the graph $G_1$ in Figure~\ref{fig:ex5}.
 That $G_1$ is a PIG and TPIG follows from the interval representation described in Figure~\ref{ex5}.
 But $G_1$ is not a PTPIG as the subgraph induced by probe vertices is $K_{1,3}$ which is not a proper interval graph.